Multilingual Vision-Language Models, A Survey: Vision-Language Models

 \subsection{Data and Pre-training}

 Vision-language models typically employ several pre-training objectives adapted from both computer vision and natural language processing.
 The most important training tasks include:

-\paragraph{Masked Language Modeling (MLM)} This approach directly adapts BERT's training objective to multimodal settings.
+\paragraph{Masked Language Modeling (MLM).} This approach directly adapts BERT's training objective to multimodal settings.
 The model receives sentences or multimodal inputs with randomly masked text tokens and must predict the masked tokens using both textual context and visual information.
 Even if the training starts with a pre-trained text encoder, MLM is used for continuous training.
-Most encoder-models (UNITER \citep{vedaldi_uniter_2020}, ALBEF \citep{li_align_2021}, and VisualBERT \citep{li2019visualbert}) use MLM.
+Most encoder models, such as UNITER \citep{vedaldi_uniter_2020}, ALBEF \citep{li_align_2021}, and VisualBERT \citep{li2019visualbert}, use MLM.

-\paragraph{Masked Region Modeling (MRM)} This serves as the visual counterpart to MLM.
-The model receives images with specific regions hidden by binary masks and must reconstruct the masked regions.
+\paragraph{Masked Region Modeling (MRM).} This serves as the visual counterpart to MLM.
+The model receives images with specific regions covered by binary masks and must reconstruct the masked regions.
 Reconstruction targets can range from raw pixels to higher-level visual features such as object categories or mean color values.
 UNITER \citep{vedaldi_uniter_2020} and VL-BERT \citep{su2019vl} incorporate MRM variants in their training.

-\paragraph{Image-Text Matching (ITM)} This task requires the model to determine whether a given image and caption correspond to each other.
+\paragraph{Image-Text Matching (ITM).} This task requires the model to determine whether a given image and caption correspond to each other.
 This binary classification task helps the model learn global correspondences between visual and textual content.
 UNITER \citep{vedaldi_uniter_2020}, ALBEF \citep{li_align_2021}, and BLIP \citep{li_blip_2022} utilize ITM as part of their multi-task training.